Sharing is caring!

 4. Bad reviews that are 100% unwarranted.

-And many, many Etsy sellers have said that they don’t feel like Etsy takes good care of their sellers.
-This is crazy, because if it wasn’t for the sellers, Etsy wouldn’t make any money!
+Etsy sellers have said that they don’t feel like Etsy takes good care of their sellers.
+And this hurts my heart, because if it wasn’t for the sellers, Etsy wouldn’t make any money!

 And this is why lots of people are moving towards running their own online stores.